Sitemap

 (Click on Image to View or Print)

-Photos of various Padding Types.
-Be wary about salespeople who try to convince you to purchase special types "specialized" padding for pets, moisture barrier, odor eating and extended warranty padding.
-Learn about carpet padding prices and the cost for padding upgrades.
+Here are some photos of various Padding Types.
+Be wary of salespeople who try to convince you to purchase special padding for pets, moisture barrier, odor eating or extended warranty padding to name a few.

 Read my full report about Specialty Pads.
 Now that you have a basic understanding of the approximate carpet and pad costs involved, half of the battle is over.
 Make sure you buy from a Reputable Carpet Dealer.
 See who I recommend near you.